Siân Owen, Ph.D.

 Research Interests

-Research in my laboratory explores the molecular biology of bacterial viruses (bacteriophages) and other mobile genetic elements, with a focus on how they shape the ecology and evolution of bacterial pathogens.
+My research explores the molecular biology of bacterial viruses (bacteriophages) and other mobile genetic parasites with a focus on how they shape the ecology and evolution of bacteria.
+For as long as I can remember I have been captivated with the microbial world: largely invisible but profoundly impactful on the daily lives of us macroorganisms!

 Select Publications